 New York native Richard Horowitz is a composer, producer, arranger, and musician (keyboard, ney, and percussion).
 He is best known for his work on The Sheltering Sky, directed by Bernardo Bertolucci, which was awarded the 1990 Golden Globe and LA Film Critics Music Awards;Any Given Sunday, directed by Oliver Stone, which was awarded the 2000 BMI Music Award; and Majoun an album released on Sony Classical in 1997, with Sussan Deyhim.
 He performed his score for 1999 Three Seasons, (directed by Toni Bui produced by Harvey Keitel, Jacon Kliot and Joanna Vincente) live at the Sundance Film Festival's 25th Anniversary Benefit in New York in 2006.
 Horowitz is known for creating a unique sonic language by fusing together his roots in classical, jazz and electronic music with the intensity of the trance music he first experienced in Morocco at the age of nineteen.
 Visit hisWiki page.
 Visit his site.

 Elie Karam is an award-winning playwright, director and actor.
 Born in Beirut, he fled the Lebanese civil war to Vienna and Montreal to study Dramatic Arts.
 Relocating to post-war Beirut, he has written and directed critically acclaimed plays exposing important issues in the Middle East.
 His eclecticism has led him to write for French literary magazines, teach workshops at the University of Toronto, work in advertising for Grey Worldwide as well as exhibit art work in museums and create a hit Arab TV show.
 He's been invited as a resident author at the Royal Court Theatre in London and his plays have been performed at the Theatre du Rond-Point in Paris and La Mama in New York.
 His new play "Tell Me About the War So I'll Love You" received the prestigious Beaumarchais literary grant, the Lyon Author award and has been published in France by Actes-Sud.
 It was produced at the world-renowned Avignon Theater Festival in 2010.
 Elie Karam divides his time between Beirut, Paris and Los Angeles.
-He is the artistic consultant for Levantine Cultural Center programs based on his many years' experience in theatre, television and public events.
+He served as the artistic consultant for Levantine Cultural Center programs based on his many years' experience in theatre, television and public events.